GENI-NSF/geni-tools/README.txt

    Optional arguments --debug and --debug-rpc enable more debug output.
+   Optional argument -V allows specifying the AM API version to run against the specified aggregate: the default is 2, and valid values are 1 and 2.

    Note that you can use user credentials from any federated control framework, as long as the appropriate CH certificates were supplied to the -r arguments to gcf-ch and gcf-am above.

 5. See README-omni.txt for instructions on running the OMNI GENI Client.
-Omni is a sample command line interface for doing arbitrary commands against multiple Aggregate Managers.
+Omni is a command line tool for doing arbitrary commands against multiple Aggregate Managers.

 6. Federating: Interacting with multiple Control Frameworks.

-   With federation, a user from one control framework can use their certificate and slice credentials to allocate resources from aggregates affiliated with other control frameworks.
+   With federation, a user from one control framework (or clearinghouse and slice authority) can use their certificate and slice credentials to allocate resources from aggregates affiliated with other control frameworks.
 In a federated network, each clearinghouse lists to its users all of the